You're medically prepared for the worst. We've got your back, no matter the insurance outcome.

 As an EMT or paramedic, there are a lot of things to worry about both on and off the job.
 You’re usually working long and incredibly stressful hours — with car insurance being about the last thing on your list you want to worry about.
 Don't let those few precious hours of sleep be invaded with nightmares about expensive car insurance.
 That’s where we come in.
-Let’s explore the best (and cheapest) car insurance as an EMT or paramedic.
+Let’s explore the cheapest car insurance options as an EMT or paramedic.

 Lots of car insurance companies see paramedics and EMTs as ideal insurance customers.
 Historical data shows you guys are less likely to file a claim or cause an accident — all of which makes an insurance company pretty happy.
 Here are some companies that offer a discount based on your chosen profession.